badlogic/jack/README.md

 Java to C transpiler, ignores memory model and other stuff, uses Boehm GC for extra slowness and GC pauses.

 TODO (in order)
-- basic String implementation
-- custom "JNI" to implement basic printstream
-- implement rest of expression translators
-- test arithmetic, should be mostly correct (usigned right shift)
-- test inheritance
+- clinit
-- enums, not sure, probably pain
-- clinit (add static field per class/interface, check on object statements), pain
+- string literal initialization (add clinit to every class/interface, create strings first)
+- Add Boehm GC
 - exceptions (set signal handlers, use setjmp), pain
-- classpath, use avian if possible
+- threads
 - class descriptors and reflection, pain
 - JNI, based on class descriptors, pain
+- add the rest of Avian's classpath + JNI implementations.
+- add unit tests, get some from Avian, see if OpenJDK has anything useful.